danielfett/draft-dpop/mainmatter.md

     refresh tokens are bound to the `client_id`, which is more flexible than binding it to a particular public key.
-  * (C) If the client wants to use the access token, it has to prove possession of the private key by adding a header to the request that, again, contains a DPoP token.
+  * (C) If the client wants to use the access token, it has to prove possession of the private key by, again, adding a header to the request that contains a DPoP token.
 The resource server needs to receive information about which public key to check against.
-This information is either encoded directly into the access token, for JWT structured access tokens, or provided at the token introspection endpoint of the authorization server (request not shown).
+This information is either encoded directly into the access token (for JWT structured access tokens), or provided at the token introspection endpoint of the authorization server (not shown).
-  * (D) The resource server refuses to serve the request if the signature check fails or the data in the DPoP token do not match, e.g., the request URI does not match the URI claim in the DPoP token.
+  * (D) The resource server refuses to serve the request if the signature check fails or the data in the DPoP token is wrong, e.g., the request URI does not match the URI claim in the DPoP token.
   * When a refresh token that is sender-constrained using DPoP is used